 As part of your divorce, the court will decide:

-how the parents will resolve future disagreements about the children
+How you will work out future disagreements about the children.

-The court will do this in a court order called a Parenting Plan.
+The court puts this in a court order we call a Parenting Plan.

-*The way the court decides your temporary and permanent parenting plan is complicated.
-This packet will explain it generally.
-Talk with a lawyer about your case if at all possible.
+*How the court decides your parenting plan is complicated.
+Talk with a lawyer about your case if possible.

 Do we need a parenting plan?

-What if I do not follow the parenting plan?
+What happens if I do not follow the parenting plan?

-A parenting plan signed by a judge or court commissioner is a court order.
+A parenting plan signed by a judge/court commissioner is a court order.
 You both must follow it.
 If you do not, the court could hold you in contempt.
-You might even face criminal charges for custodial interference.
+You might face criminal charges.

 How will the court decide custody?

-Long-time willful abandonment of the children, or refusal to care for the children
+Long-time willful abandonment of or refusal to care for the children.

-A history of domestic violence or an assault or sexual assault that causes serious bodily harm or the fear of harm
+A history of domestic violence or an assault or sexual assault that causes serious bodily harm or the fear it.

-Has been convicted as an adult of certain sex crimes, including rape of a child, child molestation, sexual misconduct with a minor, incest, or sexual exploitation of children, or has been found to be a sexual predator
+Has a conviction as an adult of certain sex crimes with a child victim, or has been found to be a sexual predator.